-This page explains about treatment of glue ear with grommets and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this procedure.
+This leaflet explains about glue ear, how it can be treated using grommets and what to expect when your child comes to Great Ormond Street Hospital to have them inserted.

 How do we hear?

 The ear consists of three parts, the outer ear, the middle ear and the inner ear.
 Sound waves enter the ear canal and cause the eardrum to vibrate.
 The sound then passes through the middle ear via the three small bones of hearing (ossicles) on to the inner ear, which is filled with fluid.

 The movement of the fluid in the cochlea stimulates the hair cells inside it to trigger a nerve impulse, which is carried to the brain by the auditory nerve.
 The brain then interprets these nerve impulses as sound.

 What causes glue ear and how is it diagnosed?

 We are not exactly sure what causes glue ear, but doctors believe it is connected to the Eustacian tube not functioning properly.
 The Eustacian tube usually keeps the air pressure on both sides of the eardrum equal.
 If the tube is blocked, this causes the air pressure inside the middle ear to drop.
 Fluid drains from the surrounding tissue to fill up the middle ear.
 With time, this fluid becomes sticky and stops the eardrum and ossicles vibrating as they should.

 The doctor will start by looking inside your child’s ear to see if there is any visible blockage of the ear canals and to check the appearance of the eardrum.
 This will be followed by some hearing tests to see whether there is any hearing loss and if so, whether it is caused by glue ear.
 One of these tests (tympanometry) tests the mobility of the eardrum and can give an indication of whether glue is present.

 Your child may already have been diagnosed by the time you visit Great Ormond Street Hospital or the audiology doctors may diagnose it here.